The Trap (1922 film): Plot

-Gaspard (Lon Chaney), a French fur trapper, returns from a trip to find his sweetheart Thalie (Dagmar Godowsky) romantically involved with a newcomer named Benson (Alan Hale).
+Gaspard, a French fur trapper, returns from a trip to find his sweetheart Thalie romantically involved with a newcomer named Benson.
 Gaspard then learns that Benson has also acquired ownership of Gaspard's mine through a legal technicality.
 Broken in health and spirit, Gaspard swears vengeance but bides his time.

 Benson marries Thalie and, after seven years, she becomes ill and dies, leaving behind a son.
-Benson loses the mine he stole in a cave-in and becomes an alcoholic.
+Offscreen, Benson loses the mine he stole in a cave-in, and becomes an alcoholic.
 But this is not enough revenge for Gaspard.
 He urges the town bully to start a fight with Benson, and Benson ends up shooting and injuring the ruffian in self defense.
 Gaspard testifies against Benson at his trial and causes the unfortunate wretch to be incarcerated.
+He then taunts him through the prison bars with having caused the mine cave-in that ruined him.

+Gaspard takes Benson's son to his cabin, intending to treat the boy badly as part of his revenge on his parents.
+But the child revives the sweet nature he had before his wrongs, and he comes to love him.
+He takes him to the school, where a pretty young woman teacher welcomes them both.
+However, he still wants revenge, and when Benson is released from prison Gaspard arranges a trap in his cabin to kill him when he comes to reclaim his son.
+Gaspard catches a fierce wolf, starves it in a cage against his cabin wall, and builds a mechanism that will let the wolf into the cabin and lock the door from the outside when Benson enters it.

-Gaspard takes Benson's son to his cabin and plans an awful revenge, knowing that Benson will come to reclaim the child as soon as he is released from prison.
-Gaspard arranges a trap in his cabin hoping that Benson will walk into it.
-He imprisons a hungry wolf in the cabin, intending that the starving animal will eat Benson.
-The little boy walks into the trap instead, and Gaspard is nearly killed attempting to rescue him from the hungry beast.
-He physically wrestles the wolf into submission with his bare hands and is gravely wounded.
-Later when Benson arrives, Gaspard gives him the child and wishes them both Godspeed, having learned his lesson.
+But the little boy walks into the trap instead, and Gaspard sees this and is horrified.
+He rushes in and wrestles the wolf into submission with his bare hands in the near-dark; he is gravely wounded, but saves the boy.
+When Benson arrives, Gaspard gives him the child and wishes them both Godspeed.
+Benson is touched, and they shake hands.
+As the father and son leave, the pretty teacher offers to teach Gaspard to read and write so the child will be proud of him when they next meet.